There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

-Here’s a boilerplate process for getting employees on board with business blogging:
+Here’s a boilerplate blogging strategy for getting employees on board with business blogging:

-- Assign a single post for each of the employees based on their top ten lists
+- Assign a post for each of the employees based on their top ten lists

-- Have them write a 500 – 700 word blog post, in their voice, answering the item
+- Have them write a 500 – 1000-word blog post, in their voice, answering the item

-- Hand over the editorial work to a senior member of the crew for final revisions
+- Hand editorial work to a senior member of the crew for final revisions

 - Publish each piece under the employee name